pongasoft/vst-ab-switch/README.md

 Installing the SDK
 -------------------
-Unpack the SDK to the following location (note how I renamed it with the versio number)
+Unpack the SDK to the following location (note how I renamed it with the version number)

 * `/Users/Shared/Steinberg/VST_SDK.369` for macOS
 * `C:\Users\Public\Documents\Steinberg\VST_SDK.369` for windows.